-1. Children will gain informations for the use and building techniques of earth ovens.
-Especially interviews with grandparents are important.
+1. Children will gain information about how to use and build earth ovens.
+Especially interviewing with grandparents are important.

-2. Children will present their knowledge in a presentation to other classes and as well to the entire staff of the school (especially gardener, security, etc.)
+2. Children will present their knowledge in a presentation to other classes and to the entire staff at school (especially gardener-security...) as well.

-3. Children will decide where the best place for the oven will be.
-Reasons for the decision: dangerous situations - save place- smoke might disturb neighbors - not in a place where rainwater collects…. any other reasons?
-Draw a map (kroki) of the school yard and mark the oven construction area.
+3. Children will decide the best place to build the oven.
+Things to consider: dangerous situations – to save place - smoke might disturb neighbours - not in a place where rainwater collect - any other things to consider?
+Draw a map (plan) of the school yard and mark the oven construction area.

-4. Children will make an Earth Oven model out of clay and after it is dry they can lighten a fire .
+4. Children will make an Earth Oven model out of clay and after it is dry they can set fire.

-6. Children can visit a Pottery place in Cengelköy (Hassan Usta) and do research about the clay.
+6. Children can visit a Pottery place and do research about the clay.

-7. Children can buy the stones and Schamott in a construction center (Insaat Malzemeler)
+7. Children can buy the stones and Schamott from construction center (Insaat Malzemeler)

-8. The children should carry by themselves all materials from the busses to the place of the construction with a wheel barrow.
+8. The children should carry all materials by themselves from the service buses to the place of the construction using a wheel barrow.

 9. The construction can start under good weather conditions (check the internet!)

-• building a basement (fundament) with wooden blocks and on the top with the gas stones
+• building a basement with wooden blocks and the top part with the gas stones

-• sticking the fire stones on the top of the basement by (use Schamott)
+• sticking the fire stones on the top of the basement using Schamott

 • building the first wall with Harma stones around the fire stones (use Schamott)

-• filling the space on the fire stones with newspaper and than a dome of sand
+• filling the space on the fire stones with newspaper and then building a dome of sand

 • build a dome with the Harma stones by taking the support of the sand (Schamott)